pymc-devs/pymc-examples/myst_nbs/time_series/bayesian_var_model.myst.md

 %config InlineBackend.figure_format = 'retina'
 ```

-# Bayesian V(ector)A(uto)R(egression) Models
+## V(ector)A(uto)R(egression) Models

 In this notebook we will outline an application of the Bayesian Vector Autoregressive Modelling.
 We will draw on the work in the PYMC Labs blogpost.
 This will be a three part series.
 In the first we want to show how to fit Bayesian VAR models in PYMC.
 In the second we will show how to extract extra insight from the fitted model with Impulse Response analysis and make forecasts from the fitted VAR model.
-In the third and final post we will show in some more the benefits of using hierarchical priors with Bayesian VAR models.
-Specifically we'll outline how and why there are actually a range of carefully formulated industry standard priors which work with Bayesian VAR modelling.
+In the third and final post we will show in some more detail the benefits of using hierarchical priors with Bayesian VAR models.
+Specifically, we'll outline how and why there are actually a range of carefully formulated industry standard priors which work with Bayesian VAR modelling.

-In this post we will (i) demonstrate the basic pattern on a simple VAR model on fake data and show how the model recovers the true data generating parameters and (ii) we will show an example applied to macro-economic data and compare the results to those achieved on the same data with statsmodels MLE fits and (iii) show an example of estimating a hierarchical bayesian VAR model over two countries.
+In this post we will (i) demonstrate the basic pattern on a simple VAR model on fake data and show how the model recovers the true data generating parameters and (ii) we will show an example applied to macro-economic data and compare the results to those achieved on the same data with statsmodels MLE fits and (iii) show an example of estimating a hierarchical bayesian VAR model over a number of countries.

 ## Autoregressive Models in General

 The idea of a simple autoregressive model is to capture the manner in which past observations of the timeseries are predictive of the current observation.
-So in traditional if we model this as a linear phenomena we get simple autoregressive models where the current value is predicted by a weighted linear combination of the past values and an error term.
+So in traditional fashion, if we model this as a linear phenomena we get simple autoregressive models where the current value is predicted by a weighted linear combination of the past values and an error term.

 $$ y_t = \alpha + \beta_{y0} \cdot y_{t-1} + \beta_{y1} \cdot y_{t-2} ... + \epsilon $$